Trusted WordPress tutorials, when you need them most.

 Building a WooCommerce store can feel like trying to decorate an empty house – it’s hard to visualize how everything will come together without actual products to work with.

-You might find yourself wondering how your theme will handle product galleries, whether your layout works with different product types, or how your store will actually look to customers.
+You might wonder how your theme handles galleries or if your layout works with different product types.
+It is also hard to know how your store will actually look to customers.

 The good news is that WooCommerce includes a complete set of sample products designed specifically for this purpose.

-These aren’t just placeholder items – they’re professionally crafted products with high-quality images, detailed descriptions, and realistic pricing that help you see your store’s true potential.
+These aren’t just placeholder items.
+They are professionally crafted products with high-quality images, detailed descriptions, and realistic pricing that help you see your store’s true potential.

-Once imported, you’ll have a fully functional demo store that makes it easy to test themes, fine-tune your design, and get a feel for how your customers will experience your shop.
+Once imported, you will have a fully functional demo store.
+This makes it easy to test themes, fine-tune your design, and get a feel for the customer experience.

 Adding sample data in WooCommerce